stepmi/checkIncludes/README.md

 Since checkIncludes tries to build each compile-file multiple times, it is very slow although it uses a multithreaded approach.

 The usefulness of the results depends a lot on the #include structure.
 This is especially important for projects that use precompiled headers. checkIncludes assumes, that all compile-files build without including the precompiled header file.
 That means each compile-file is expected to include everything it uses.
-If this isn't the case, the tool can be used, but the results are not very meaningful.
+If this isn't the case the tool can be used, but the results are not very meaningful.

 Although checkIncludes can be build cross-platform, it only works with MSBuild for now.